cloud-ark/kubeplus/Guidelines.md

 ```

 In Helm 3.0 the crd-install annotation is no longer supported.
 Instead, a separate directory
-named ``crd`` needs to be created as part of the Helm chart directory in which all the CRDs
+named ``crds`` needs to be created as part of the Helm chart directory in which all the CRDs
 are to be specified.
 By defining CRDs inside this directory, Helm 3.0 guarantees to install
 the CRDs before installing other templates, which may consist of Custom Resources introduced by that CRD.
 Installing CRDs first is important -- otherwise creation of Custom Resource workflows will fail as the Kubernetes cluster control plane won't be able to recognize the Custom Resources used in your workflows.